16GB USB Flash Drive: Your Compact Storage Powerhouse

 Why does my 16GB drive show less than 16GB of usable space?

 This is a common phenomenon due to the difference in how manufacturers (1GB = 1,000,000,000 bytes) and operating systems (1GB = 1,073,741,824 bytes, or 1 Gibibyte) calculate storage.
-Additionally, a small portion of the drive’s capacity is used for internal firmware and file system overhead.
+A small portion of the drive’s capacity is used for internal firmware and file system overhead.

 Can I use a 16GB drive for ReadyBoost?